Here we look at why washing your hands regularly is so effective at killing viruses and explain how to maintain hand hygiene when you run out of soap.

 To maintain good hand hygiene, try to use a hand wash made with antibacterial ingredients.
 The antibacterial ingredients used to make Green People’s SLS-free, natural hand washes and hand sanitiser are Tea Tree and Manuka.
 Both of these ingredients deliver potent, natural antibacterial action without being too harsh on the skin.

 I’VE RUN OUT OF HAND WASH, WHAT ELSE CAN I USE?

-Hand washes and soap are currently a precious commodity but if you can’t find soap, don’t panic!
-There’s lots of other products you can used to stop viruses from sticking to the skin.
+Hand washes and soap are currently a precious commodity, can I use shower gel to wash my hands instead?
+Don't worry; there's lots of other products you can used to stop viruses from sticking to the skin.
 Here we look at your options.

 SHAMPOO & SHOWER GEL

 Green People shampoos and shower gels are surfactants and are just as effective as our hand washes are at removing dirt, bacteria and microbes from the skin surface.
 To use our shampoo and shower gel as a hand wash, simply work them into a lather in-between damp palms, taking care to also cover the back of the hands as well as your nails, thumbs and wrists.